 1. Christmas Eve Appetizers

 This is a special tradition in my family.
 Every Christmas Eve we make every yummy appetizer we want and indulge until we are content.
-Diets are not thought of during this time so please do not suggest them.
 Every family member gets to pick at least one food item so everyone will be happy.
 Plus appetizers are relatively easy to make so kids of all ages can help!

 2. Christmas Eve Cookies